-To obtain the characteristic dynamics associated with density fluctuations of the NCs, we calculate two-time correlation functions, $C(q,t_1,t_2)$, according to where $\delta I(\textbf{q},t_{1})=I(\textbf{q},t_{1})-\langle I(\textbf{q},t_{1}) \rangle_\text{q}$ and $\langle ... \rangle_\text{q}$ denotes an average over $\textbf{q}$-values that share a given magnitude of $q$.
-The two-time correlation functions $C(q,t_1,t_2)$ were calculated over the 50 pulses within each pulse train and then averaged across all pulse trains for each experiment (see \textbf{Methods}).
-Examples of $C(q,t_1,t_2)$ for the NCs in the colloidal and liquid phases are shown in \textbf{Figure 3a}.\footnote{We ascribe the dynamics of the quenched state to the NCs in the liquid phase since the scattering from the liquid phase is $\sim$1 order of magnitude larger than that of the colloidal phase at the $q$ values over which the correlation analysis is performed.} The distance along the diagonal of the plots in \textbf{Figure 3a} indicates the age, $t=(t_1+t_2)/2$, of the sample within the pulse train, i.e., how many pulses the sample has sustained.
-Following the value of $C(q,t_1,t_2)$ as it extends perpendicular to the diagonal provides the decay of the correlation function at a fixed age.
-The antidiagonal decay of $C(q,t_1,t_2)$ also depends on $t$, indicating that the sample dynamics change as more X-ray pulses within a pulse train interact with the sample.
-To quantify these dynamics, we calculate autocorrelation functions, $g^{(2)}$, from $C(q,t_1,t_2)$ at a fixed average sample age, $\bar{t}$ (see \textbf{Methods}).
-For each phase, autocorrelation functions for $q=0.016$ (mauve) to 0.030 (purple) $\textrm{\AA}^{-1}$ using averages over the first 10 X-ray pulses $(0\leq t \leq8.86$ $\mu\text{s})$ in each pulse train are shown as points plotted in \textbf{Figure 3b}.
-The autocorrelation functions of the colloidal and liquid phases decay faster at higher $q$ values and decay more slowly in the liquid phase than the colloidal phase.
-To extract the rate at which density fluctuations decorrelate, we fit an exponential model \cite{madsen_beyond_2010}, $g^{(2)}(q,\tau,\bar{t})=1+\beta(q)\exp[-2\Gamma(q,\bar{t})\tau]$ (solid curves in \textbf{Figure 3b}), to the autocorrelation functions and obtain $\Gamma(q,\bar{t})$ (see \textbf{Methods}, \textbf{Figure S3}).
-The autocorrelation functions vary as a function of $\bar{t}$ (\textbf{Figure S4a}).
-To obtain the decorrelation rate associated with the unperturbed NC dynamics, we extrapolate $\Gamma(q,\bar{t})$ to $\bar{t}\rightarrow0$ (\textbf{Figure S4b}).
-The experimentally-determined rates, $\Gamma(q,\bar{t}=4.43$ $\mu\text{s})$ (open circles) and $\Gamma(q,\bar{t}\rightarrow0)$ (closed circles), are shown in \textbf{Figure 3c} in relation to the static structure factors, $S^c(q)$ and $S^\ell(q)$, which describe the modulation in the measured scattered X-ray intensity due to the spatial arrangement of NCs in the colloidal and liquid phases, respectively (see \textbf{Methods}, \textbf{Figure S5}).
-Here, $S^c(q) \sim$0.1 $\text{\AA}^{-1}$ corresponding to a $\sim$6.3 nm distance between neighboring NCs (\textbf{Figure 3c}, blue points).
-The $\sim$1.7 height of this peak satisfies the Hansen-Verlet criterion for a liquid \cite{hansen_phase_1969}.
-The decorrelation rates $\Gamma(q,\bar{t}\rightarrow0)$ and $\Gamma(q,\bar{t}=4.43$ $\mu\text{s})$ are $\sim$1 order of magnitude larger for the colloidal phase than the liquid.
+To obtain the characteristic dynamics associated with density fluctuations of the NCs, we calculate two-time correlation functions, $C(q,t_1,t_2)$, according to where $\delta I(\textbf{q},t_{1})=I(\textbf{q},t_{1})-\langle I(\textbf{q},t_{1}) \rangle_\text{q}$ and $\langle ... \rangle_\text{q}$ denotes an average over $\textbf{q}$-values sharing a given magnitude of $q$.
+The $C(q,t_1,t_2)$ were calculated over the 50 pulses within each pulse train and then averaged across all trains for each experiment (\textbf{Methods}).
+Examples of $C(q,t_1,t_2)$ for NCs in the colloidal and liquid phases are shown in \textbf{Figure 3a}.~\cite{Note1}.
+Distance along the \textbf{Figure 3a} plots' diagonals indicates the age, $t=(t_1+t_2)/2$, of the sample within the pulse train, i.e., how many pulses the sample has sustained.
+Following $C(q,t_1,t_2)$ perpendicular to the diagonal provides the decay of the correlation function at a fixed age.
+The antidiagonal decay of $C(q,t_1,t_2)$ also depends on $t$, indicating that sample dynamics change as more X-ray pulses within a train interact with the sample.
+To quantify these dynamics, we calculate autocorrelation functions, $g^{(2)}$, from $C(q,t_1,t_2)$ at a fixed average sample age, $\bar{t}$ (\textbf{Methods}).
+For each phase, autocorrelation functions from $q=0.016$ (mauve) to 0.030 (purple) $\textrm{\AA}^{-1}$ using averages over the first 10 pulses $(0\leq t \leq4.43$ $\mu\text{s})$ in each train are shown as points in \textbf{Figure 3b}.
+The autocorrelation functions of the colloidal and liquid phases decay faster at higher $q$ and decay more slowly in the liquid phase than the colloidal phase.